|How to Dispose of (nearly) Anything|

 No shredded paper - it clogs up the sorting equipment.
 Its ok in dedicated paper bins.
 No Polystyrene - too light to transport.

 No plastic bags - they clog up the machinery.
-No aluminium foil - its not the same specification aluminium as in drinks cans.

 The council provides a separate bin for waste food or it can go into your garden waste bin if you have one.